Division of Interior Design

 Prerequisite: Graduate standing and I D 5544, with I D 5573 as a co-requisite; or permission of Graduate Liaison.
 Introduction to the space planning processes and application of design principles as they pertain to mid-size commercial projects up to 8,000 square feet, with an emphasis on health and wellness.
 Projects may include clinics, medical office buildings, fitness/rehabilitation centers, and community engagement spaces; emphasis on the importance of evidence-based design research.
 (F)

 I D 5573.
-Interior Lighting and Building Systems.3 Credit Hours.
+Interior Lighting.3 Credit Hours.

 I D 5633.
 Interior Design Portfolio II.3 Credit Hours.